-The Northeast Florida Regional Airport in St. Augustine currently serves only private aircraft, those people who fly on their own “wheels up” schedule.
+The Northeast Florida Regional Airport in St. Augustine mostly serves private aircrafts, those people who fly on their own "wheels up" schedule.
 The rest of us usually land in Jacksonville, Daytona, or Orlando.
 Elite Airways now offers a twice-weekly service with non-stop flights departing and arriving on two days a week, between St. Augustine's Northeast Florida Regional Airport and Newark's Liberty International.
 They also offer non-stop flights between St. Augustine and Portland, Maine.

 To get from any of these airports to our fair city requires a wheeled road vehicle, such as taxi, ride-sharing, phone-a-friend, rental car, or car service.
 (To learn more about some of those options, check out our Transportation Directory.)
 If you rent a car, see that parking article.
 If you're ready to learn how to get around in St. Augustine without driving as much — or at all — jump here.
 Of course, if you find this fascinating and enlightening, please do keep reading about how folks travel to St. Augustine.
 One of them may surprise you.

 Amtrak train heading south.
 Photo by Ray Miller.